AccumulateNetwork/accumulate/README.md

 * Value -- The key value pair in the BPT.
 Value entries have no children, and paths through the BPT from parent to child Node entries must end with either at a nil or a Value entry.
+* Load -- Node represents the fact that the next Byte Block is not loaded, and needs to be loaded if the search is running through this part of the BPT.

 Consider a set of keys that might be added to the BPT.
 The sequence of URLs formed from acc://RedWagon/1, acc://RedWagon/2,acc://RedWagon/3, ... would